 The Child Status Protection Act (CPSA) was enacted in 2002 because Congress and the President were deeply concerned by the large number of families who were being separated during the process of immigrating to the United States.
-We have filmed a number of CSPA videos to help you understand how this law could help keep your family together.
+We have filmed a number of CSPA videos to help you understand how this law can help keep your family together.

 Prior to CSPA, when a child reached the age of 21, he could no longer immigrate together with his family.
 CSPA provides that when a US citizen parent sponsors a child before his 21st birthday, his age is frozen.
 So even if he immigrates months or years later, he is still considered as a child.